War on Rhino Poaching

 Generally speaking, the horns from rhinos killed in East Africa tend to end up in the Middle East, particularly Oman and Yemen, where they are carved into ornamental dagger handles called jambiyas, which symbolise the status and masculinity of their owners.
 Between 1970 and the start of the 21st century, over 67,000 kg of rhino horn was imported into Yemen alone.
 That figure represents the horns of around 22,350 rhinos, which is just shy of the approximately 25,000 rhinos that are currently still alive in the whole of Africa today.

 Horns from those rhinos killed in southern Africa and Asia, meanwhile, are ground into a powder and sold for high prices in Far East Asia, primarily China and Vietnam.
-The seemingly insatiable appetite for powdered rhino horn in this part of the world stems from the fact that it is used in traditional Chinese medicine (TCM) and viewed as a wonder drug said to have magical properties seemingly sufficient to replace the entire stock of western pharmacy.
+The seemingly insatiable appetite for powdered rhino horn in this part of the world stems from the fact that it is used in traditional Chinese medicine (TCM) – not as an aphrodisiac, as has often been thought in the West, but as a powerful wonder drug said to have properties apparently sufficient to replace the entire stock of western pharmacy.
 Though it is used mainly as a cure to reduce fever, it is also used to treat snakebites, hangovers, convulsions, vomiting, arthritis, rectal bleeding, blurry vision and ‘devil possession’.
 Some even claim that it can cure cancer.

-I said this many, many times during my time as an educator at Paignton Zoo, and I’ll say it again now: rhino horn does none of those things.
+I said this many, many times during my stint as an educator at my local zoo, and I’ll say it again now: rhino horn does none of those things.
 Laboratory tests have found no evidence whatsoever of the supposed medicinal properties of rhino horn.
-Since it is made from keratin, patients might as well just save themselves the time and expense by simply staying at home, chewing their fingernails or eating their haircut.
+Since it is made from keratin, patients might as well just save themselves the time and expense by simply staying at home, chewing their fingernails or eating their latest haircut.
+Despite this, demand for rhino horn is still driving a thriving industry in poaching and it is placing continuous pressure on the world’s rhino population.

-Can anything be done to stop this level of poaching?
+So, can anything be done to stop this level of poaching?
 ‘De-horning’ has been put forward as one option.
 It is thought that rhinos that have been tranquilised and had their horns surgically removed may no longer be appealing to poachers.
-But de-horning is stressful and traumatic, leaves the animals disfigured, and prevents them from finding food, fending off rivals, or defending themselves as effectively as they would otherwise normally be able to do.
+But de-horning is stressful and traumatic, leaves the animals disfigured, and prevents them from finding food, fending off rivals, or defending themselves as effectively as they would otherwise normally be able to.
 And since rhino horn, being made of keratin, slowly grows back, this process will have to be repeated for every rhino every three or four years.

 Another idea has been to inject a chemical cocktail into the horns of sedated wild rhinos.
 The purpose is to try and make horns worthless to poachers and reduce, if not eliminate, the risk that those animals will be targeted and killed.
 The cocktail has three constituents: a toxin that makes someone feel ill if consumed; a red dye that alerts poachers to the treatment and effectively destroys the horn’s value in making ornaments; and barium, which is easily detectable by X-ray scanners should anyone attempt to smuggle the horns, even in powdered form, through customs.